Lightning-AI/torchmetrics/docs/source/pages/overview.rst

     print(out.device) # cuda:0

-However, when **properly defined** inside a :class:`~torch.nn.Module` or :class:`~pytorch_lightning.core.lightning.LightningModule` the metric will be automatically moved to the same device as the module when using ``.to(device)``.
+However, when **properly defined** inside a :class:`~torch.nn.Module` or :class:`~lightning.LightningModule` the metric will be automatically moved to the same device as the module when using ``.to(device)``.
 Being **properly defined** means that the metric is correctly identified as a child module of the model (check ``.children()`` attribute of the model).
 Therefore, metrics cannot be placed